maciejkuran/maciejkuran/README.md

 ![Ja_edited_1_background-overlay-2](https://user-images.githubusercontent.com/103118542/189139452-abcc5a0a-d206-457c-99c6-86e6592607ec.jpg)

-<b>I learn, plan, design & code ⌨️.</b> The prospect of growing and becoming a better programmer drives me in life.
-I don't see myself anywhere else.
-Coding is exciting to me for many reasons.
-Programming sets no boundaries.
-We have an opportunity to create beautiful and valuable products.
-Programmers can change the world with lines of code.
+<b>I learn, plan, design & code ⌨️.</b>

+I'm an avid learner, meticulous planner, passionate designer, and proficient coder.
+The relentless pursuit of growth and mastery in programming fuels my every step.
+There's no other place I see myself, as coding exhilarates me on multiple levels.
+It shatters boundaries and grants us the power to craft exquisite, impactful products.
+With each line of code, I believe in the potential to reshape the world as we know it.

 ## Tech Stack